TERMS AND CONDITIONS

 Seller’s Catalogue Fee

-Motor Cars £100 +VAT (£75 +VAT for any additional cars)
+Motor Cars £200 +VAT (£150 +VAT for any additional cars entered into the same auction)

 Registration Numbers £50 +VAT